To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 - Advisors may not authorize any of the group’s expenditures.

-PROCEDURES FOR CHARTER RECOGNITION
+SECTION 3: PROCEDURES FOR ORGANIZATIONS CHARTER RECOGNITION

 - A clear mission statement outlining the organization's goals and objectives.